avs20/yabitly/Notes.md

 I will mull over this problem later on how I can fast this up.

+Another problem I am noticing is my cassandra one of the servers is failing.
+Why is that ?

+Need to explore on that.

+Current problems :
+1. Cassandra taking long time to insert
+2. One of nodes failing
+3. Attach redis.

 Next issue is using redis cache.